Skip to main content

 Monaco star Thomas Lemar has rejected a new contract with the French club, handing Liverpool and Arsenal a huge boost.

-with Lemar thought to be keen on a switch, but Monaco chose to keep hold
+Both Premier League sides were keen to sign the 22-year-old last summer, with Lemar thought to be keen on a switch, but Monaco chose to keep hold of their midfielder.

 They have been dealt a blow in their attempts to retain him beyond this season, as, according to French outlet L'Equipe, he has refused to extend his stay at the club.